 Microsoft is packaging its Cortana digital assistant into all of its products, and it also plans to integrate it with Skype.
-However, Cortana is already causing privacy concerns among the Skype community.
+However, Cortana is already causing privacy concerns in the Skype community.
 The assistant claims to help users by providing contextual information in conversations, but it continuously monitors Skype to offer this service.
 So if you plan a get-together with friends in a conversation on Skype, Cortana may present you with a list of parks you could visit.
 This means the digital assistant has complete access to your Skype data.

 Finding Privacy Settings in Skype

 Skype is available on a few devices.
-This means locating privacy settings on Skype will vary depending on whether you’re accessing the app via a computer, tablet or phone.
+This means locating privacy settings on Skype will vary depending on whether you’re accessing the app via a computer, tablet, or phone.
 Their location may also vary depending on whether you’re using a Mac or Windows computer.
 Generally, you can access these settings by taking the following steps: